rmm5t/ryan.mcgeary.org/_posts/2012-06-05-mongodb-schema-design-at-busyconf.md

 ## Why MongoDB?

 [MongoDB][mongodb] was a huge win for us while designing our application.
-The goal of this post is to explain why we chose MongoDB, how we use it at Busyconf, what design decisions we considered, and what the alternatives might have been.
+The goal of this post is to explain why we chose MongoDB, how we use it at BusyConf, what design decisions we considered, and what the alternatives might have been.

 Here's a common myth that I've heard before: _"MongoDB design is easy because